+We are proud to provide our customers and community with views of the cosmos in our Hopservatory (what we call our observatory).
 Imagine being able to enjoy a cold beer and then traveling back millions of light years in time?
-Now you can at the brand new, only one of it's kind, Worthy Garden Club Hopservatory.
+Now you can at the only one of it's kind, Worthy Garden Club Hopservatory.

-We offer open house viewing on Thursday and Sunday 7-9PM/ Friday and Saturday 7-10pm with our resident sky guy, Grant Tandy.
+We offer open house viewing on Thursday and Sunday 7-9PM / Friday and Saturday 7-10pm with our resident sky guy, Grant Tandy.
 No need to register.
 Just show up the night of and take the stairs directly to the 3rd floor Hopservatory.
 Suggested $5 donation for visitors aged 7 and over.
 Kids free.
 If the weather permits and the demand warrants, the WGC will be offering additional nights for viewing.
 When we do so, we will post the notice on this website and various social media.
-We may also on an ad hoc basis post notice at Worthy Brewing that viewings are available.

 Come view our neighboring star, the Sun, in the Hopservatory dome.
 Our Televue refracting telescope features a white-light Orion solar filter to protect your eyes allowing us to view sun-spot activity, magnetic storms typically larger than Earth!
 Solar viewing take place Saturday and Sunday during the day from 12-2pm."